 Duration: 14 hours

 Brest is a traditional "western gate" of the country.
-It is a calm and relaxed city, with famous Sovetskaya Street and alike boulevards, which are perfect for promenading.
+It is a calm and relaxed city, with famous Sovetskaya Street and boulevards, which are perfect for promenading.
 But the main attraction of the city is the Brest fortress, which is of course included into the city tour.
-The fortress made a prolonged defense against the Nazis in 1941 and was ruined in the result of severe battles.
+The fortress made through a prolonged defense against the Nazis in 1941 and was ruined in the result of severe battles.
 Only a handful of men had survived but citizens all over the USSR had been inspired by the heroism of the Brest fortress defenders.
 Today it is a giant deeply-affecting memorial.

 Pushcha’s present animal and bird world is very rich and diverse.
-The reserve is home to around 200 species of bird, including corncrake, eagle owl, white stork, along with 60 species of mammal, including wild boar, wild horses, roaming elk, deer and perhaps most famously, bison, which is supposed to be one of the symbols of the country.
+The reserve is home to around 200 species of bird, including corncrake, eagle owl, white stork, along with 60 species of mammal, including wild boar, wild horses, roaming elk, deer and perhaps most famously, bison, which is one of the symbols of the country.

 Excursion includes the tour around Pushcha and visit to the Museum of Nature.